-- 7.0.11 Residential Land Use and Development - 7.0.14 All proposals for residential development shall provide architectural guidelines that will implement design elements to consider site planning, architectural styles, design details, and landscaping. - Business and Commercial Land Use and Development - 7.0.157.0 All future development permit proposals shall address development compatibility and transitional issues with adjacent land uses in accordance with Section 14. - 7.0.163 All proposals for business and/or commercial development shall provide architectural guidelines and site development standards that will implement design elements that will consider the following: development scale; architectural finishing; site lighting; land use context; berming; landscaping; and building and parking orientation impact mitigation (that may include site works such as screening and fencing). - 7.0.17 Business activities that support on-site storage or generate negative impacts off-site shall not be permitted in Cell D. - 7.0.18 Business and commercial uses that include high traffic uses such as car washes, service stations and convenience stores shall be directed to parcels adjacent to Garden Road. - 7.0.14 In accordance with the provisions of the Business, Local Campus (B-LOC) and Commercial, Mixed Urban (C-MIX) land use districts, development proposals within Cell D shall be of a high quality standard of visual design, and address compatibility and transitional issues with adjacent land uses (particularly those residential in nature). - 7.0.15 All proposals for development should provide architectural guidelines and site development standards that will implement design elements that will consider development scale, finish and context. - 7.0.16 The provision of business lot sizes below the minimum parcel size requirements of the Business Business Campus (B-LOC) land use district should be supported by a comprehensive development design scenario considered at the subdivision approval stage.
+7.0.11 Residential Land Use and Development

+- 7.0.12 All proposals for residential development shall provide architectural guidelines that will implement design elements to consider site planning, architectural styles, design details, and landscaping. - Commercial Land Use and Development - 7.0.137.0 All future development permit proposals shall address development compatibility and transitional issues with adjacent land uses in accordance with Section 14.

+Residential/Non-Residential Interface of the CASP. - 7.0.143 All proposals for commercial development shall provide architectural guidelines and site development standards that will implement design elements to consider the following: development scale; architectural finishing; site lighting; land use context; berming; landscaping; and building and parking orientation impact mitigation (that may include site works such as screening and fencing). - 7.0.15 Any activities that support on-site storage or generate negative impacts off-site shall not be permitted in Cell D. - 7.0.16 Any commercial uses that include high traffic movements such as car washes, service stations and convenience stores shall be directed to the parcel referenced as 1 in Figure 8 Conceptual Land Use Plan.
+Business activities that support on-site storage or - 7.0.14 In accordance with the provisions of the Business, Local Campus (B-LOC) and Commercial, Mixed Urban (C-MIX) land use districts, development proposals within Cell D shall be of a high quality standard of visual design, and address compatibility and transitional issues with adjacent land uses (particularly those residential in nature). - 7.0.15 All proposals for development should provide architectural guidelines and site development standards that will implement design elements that will consider development scale, finish and context.

+7.0.16 The provision of business lot sizes below the minimum parcel size requirements of the Business - Business Campus (B-LOC) land use district should be supported by a comprehensive development design scenario considered at the subdivision approval stage.